scottsuk0306/Dockerfiles/README.md

 # Dockerfiles
-My Dockerfiles for deep learning research!
+My Dockerfiles for deep learning research.
+A lot of the code are borrowed heavily from this [link](https://gzupark.dev/blog/A-guide-to-make-the-reproducible-environment-using-the-Docker-for-deep-learning-researcher/).

-Excellent resource that I refered to: [link](https://gzupark.dev/blog/A-guide-to-make-the-reproducible-environment-using-the-Docker-for-deep-learning-researcher/)

 ## Commands